Top 7 Essential Ingredients for Cooking: Science-Backed Guide to Better Flavor

 3. Storage Tips

-• Store spices in airtight containers away from heat and sunlight.
+• Store in airtight containers away from heat, light, and moisture.
+A cool, dark cupboard is ideal.

 • Keep fresh herbs in water like a bouquet or freeze them in oil cubes for later use.